surniaulula/wpsso-google-merchant-feed/readme.txt

 == Upgrade Notice ==

-= 6.3.0-dev.5 =
+= 6.3.0-b.1 =

-(2022/02/12) Updated the GMF settings page to show a notice when a background task is active (ie. clear cache or refresh cache).
+(2023/02/13) Updated the GMF settings page to show a notice when a background task is active.

 = 6.2.0 =